Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Hydra.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/swamp
 - monster/size/huge
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Hydra"]
 ---
 # Hydra
 *Source: Monster Manual p.
-190, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Storm Lord's Wrath, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Light of Xaryxis*
+190. Available in the SRD and the Basic Rules.*

 The hydra is a reptilian horror with a crocodilian body and multiple heads on long, serpentine necks.
 Although its heads can be severed, the hydra magically regrows them in short order.
 A typical specimen has five heads.
 At the dawn of time, Tiamat, the Queen of Evil Dragons, slew a rival dragon god named Lernaea and cast her blood across the multiverse.
 Each drop that fell upon a world spawned a multi-headed hydra consumed by a hunger as great as the fallen god's hatred.
 Great champions are known to test their mettle against these fearsome creatures.